-5.6 Orientation: Union Presentation
+5.6.1 New Employee Orientation: Union Presentation

-Fifteen (15) minutes prior to the beginning of the lunch break for the HELLO Orientation, the Union will be allowed to make a presentation about Union membership to new bargaining unit members.
-A Union steward will be provided with up to ninety (90) minutes of release time to cover the presentation and travel time.
-If the HELLO Orientation agenda changes and it impacts the Union's ability to make the presentation, the Union shall have the right to meet and confer with the Office concerning alternatives.
+At a mutually agreed time on the day of the New Employee Orientation, the Union will be allowed to make a presentation about Union membership to new bargaining unit members.
+One (1) Union steward will be provided with up to ninety (90) minutes of release time to cover the presentation and travel time.
+The Union may request release time for one additional Union steward to attend the NEO if more than seven (7) new employees are confirmed to attend the orientation.
+If the New Employee Orientation agenda changes and it impacts the Union's ability to make the presentation, the Union shall have the right to meet and confer with the Office concerning alternatives.